ooz/exercise/javascript/README.md

 * [Calling constructors defined with `class` keyword without `new` will always result in an error](https://eloquentjavascript.net/08_error.html#p_WGJIyAOZ/i)
 * Use [TypeScript](https://www.typescriptlang.org/)

+Debugging:

+* Inserting `debugger` statement will pause program execution when browser developer tools are open

 ## Further Reads